 - John - Jesus is God (The Eagle)

 In Mark, we are going to talk about all that Jesus did (like a Servant, like a hard working ox) for us, in us, and through us for the glory of God.

 What is the gospel?

-The question is: do you want in on the fun?
+Do you want in on the fun?
 Do you wanna come play and be in continuous awe, wonder, joy and love of His glory?
 Come on.
-Let’s go.
+Let's go!

 Who is Jesus Christ?

 Son of God